 Both AWS and Azure products are very similar in their price points.
 However, as most products are priced per use or per data size, you can easily run up thousands of dollars in bills if you don’t have things carefully configured.
 For instance, some storage objects are far more expensive than others, and if you have a cheaper option available you might not be aware of it.

 Thankfully, both Azure and AWS have budgeting and tracking tools available that can help keep a handle on your bills and make recommendations for more cost-effective solutions.
 Make sure that you are using these tools to avoid any nasty shocks – as it can and does happen!

 We can help find the perfect cloud configuration

 It’s part of our business to help businesses just like yours evaluate the cloud offerings out there and come up with both a product and migration plan that helps you keep up with the future of technology, with the least disruption to your business, and for the best price.

 Partner with us for a cloud consultation and migration experience that will put you at ease.
 Contact A1 Technologies to learn more about our cloud consultation services.
+We have both Azure consultants and AWS consultants ready to help you.
 We also have a range of other IT services, such as helpdesk support, networking solutions, security solutions design, VOIP and video conferencing consulting and setup, and more.
 We can help you work through all your IT pain points and bring your business the IT that simply works behind the scenes, rather than causes frustration every day.

 Subscribe to our newsletter